Uehwan/Uehwan.github.io/_people/Ue-Hwan-Kim.markdown

 <br />
 ## Invited Talks
+**Towards Robuts Robot Intelligence**
+- Seminar at Korea Institute of Energy Technology, Dec.
+8, 2025.

+**Recent Trends in AI**
+- Seminar at Korea Association for Die & Mold Industry Development, Feb.
+21, 2025.

 **Spatial AI for Intelligent Agents**
+- Seminar at Open Standards and ICT Association, Sep.
+30, 2025.
 - Seminar at Korea Institute of Industrial Technology, Nov.
 15, 2024.
 - Seminar at ETRI, Sep.
 19, 2024.
 - Seminar at GIST-ETRI AI Workshop, Aug.
 21, 2024.